vishnuvardhanvaka/Brain-Cancer-Detection-Classification/README.md

 ### About

-This repository contains code for classifying the brain cancer tumors into the following classes:
+  Classifying the brain cancer tumors into the following classes:

 1. **Gliomas:** These are tumors that develop from glial cells, which are cells that support the neurons in the brain.
 Gliomas are the most common type of brain tumor.
 2. **Meningiomas:** These are tumors that develop from the meninges, which are the membranes that cover the brain and spinal cord.